gunapemmaraju/GettingCleaningData/README.md

 ___________________

 ### Project Introduction
-This Project works on the "Human Activity Recognition Using Smartphones Data Set"
+This Project works on the "Human Activity Recognition Using Smartphones Data Set"<br>
 Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The goal of the project is to create a script named, run_analysis.R, which does the below steps.

 1: Merges the training and the test sets to create one data set.